100 Notable alumni of

 -

 Christopher Judge is an American actor.
-He is best known for playing Teal'c in the Canadian-American military science fiction television series Stargate SG-1, and for being the second actor to portray Kratos in the God of War video game series, playing the role in God of War and its sequel God of War Ragnarök (2022).
+He is best known for playing Teal'c in the Canadian-American military science fiction television series Stargate SG-1 (1997–2007).
+He is also the second actor to portray Kratos in the God of War video game series, playing the role in God of War (2018) and its sequel God of War Ragnarök (2022).
+He also provided the voice of Magneto in X-Men: Evolution.
 He attended the University of Oregon on a football scholarship and was a Pacific-10 Conference player.

 -